girlscript/winter-of-contributing/Machine_Learning/Supervised_Machine_Learning/ML_2_7_Contrast _between_Linear_and _Logistic_Regression_(D).md

 Step 2: Split the data into training data and testing data with a specified ratio.

-Step 3:Import Linear Regression from sklearn and initialize the regressor.
+Step 3: Import Linear Regression from sklearn and initialize the regressor.

 Step 4: Fit the data into the model so that it can train itself.